Rudd-O/qubes-shared-folders/README.md

 * The connection remains open after unmounting.
 This means that the client VM can in principle continue to access resources from the file system exported by `diod` before the unmount happened.
+* A compromise of the client qube could be used to escalate into a compromise of the `diod` daemon running on the server qube -- in which case the server qube can be considered compromised.
+The converse case is possible as well.
+  In other words: the client qube trusts that `diod` (on the server) will not send malicious data back, and the server qube trusts that the `v9fs` kernel module on the client qube will not send malicious data.
+  This is an inherent risk of running a client/server setup that uses a low-level binary protocol and two sides (a client and a server), whether it be Git, SSH, or any other protocol.

+If these security considerations cannot be accommodated by your security model, you are better off *not using this program*.

 ## Installation